Life unworthy of life

-This poster (published in the NSDAP's Office of Racial Policy's monthly magazine Neues Volk around 1938) urges support for Nazi eugenics to control the public expense of sustaining people with genetic disorders.
+This poster (published in the NSDAP's Office of Racial Policy's monthly magazine Neues Volk around 1938) urges support for eugenics to control the public expense of sustaining people with genetic disorders.
 The poster says: "This person who suffers a hereditary disease has a lifelong cost of 60,000 Reichsmarks to the National Community.
 Fellow German, that is your money as well."

 The phrase "life unworthy of life" (Lebensunwertes Leben) was a Nazi designation for the segments of the populace which, according to the Nazi regime, had no right to live.
 Those individuals were targeted to be murdered by the state via involuntary euthanasia, usually through the compulsion or deception of their caretakers.
 The term included people with disabilities and later those considered grossly inferior according to the racial policy of Nazi Germany.
 This concept formed an important component of the ideology of Nazism and eventually helped lead to the Holocaust.
-It is similar to but more restrictive than the concept of Untermensch, subhumans, as not all "subhumans" were considered unworthy of life (Slavs, for instance, were deemed useful for slave labor).
+It is similar to but more restrictive than the concept of Untermensch (subhumans), as not all "subhumans" were considered unworthy of life (Slavs, for instance, were deemed useful for slave labor).

 The involuntary euthanasia program was given the name Aktion T4 and was officially adopted and put in action in 1939 through the personal decision of Adolf Hitler.
 Although the program ended officially in 1941 due to public protests, it was continued unofficially and more discreetly, and grew in extent and scope through the Aktion 14f13 program, which targeted concentration camp inmates.
 The systematic extermination of certain cultural and religious groups, as well as people with physical and mental disabilities, continued in this manner until the end of World War II.
 The methods used initially at German hospitals such as lethal injections and bottled gas poisoning were expanded to form the basis for the creation of extermination camps where cyanide gas chambers were purpose-built to facilitate the extermination of the Jews, Romani, communists, anarchists, and political dissidents.

 Historians estimate that 200,000 to 300,000 people were murdered under this program in Germany and occupied Europe.
 (Note: As many as 100,000 people may have been killed directly as part of Aktion T-4.
 Mass euthanasia killings were also carried out in the Eastern European countries and territories Nazi Germany conquered during the war.
 Categories are fluid and no definitive figure can be assigned but historians put the total number of victims at around 300,000.)